 How to Make Homemade Pomodoro Sauce

 The ingredients in this homemade pomodoro sauce are few and simple.
 The staples of pomodoro sauce are: tomatoes, garlic, olive oil, and basil.
 I like to add a little oregano and onion.
+If you have homegrown plum tomatoes, learn How to Freeze Tomatoes, and use them in this recipe.

 Step 1: Saute a diced onion in some olive oil in a medium-large saucepan until softened.
 Add sliced garlic and some fresh or dried oregano, and a little salt to the onions.